CareyCilyok/NinetyNine/README.md

 ## Rules
 ### Object of the Game:
 '99' is played with nine object balls numbered one through nine, and a cue ball.
+For those familiar with 'playing the Ghost', '99' is like playing the 9-ball Ghost but a partial score is awarded for breaking well and pocketing balls.

 Play is divided into Nine Innings (Racks) for each player, with a maximum Rack Score of 11 (Eleven) Points, and thus a maximum Game Score of 99 Points.
 On each shot AFTER the break, the first ball contacted by the